Be empowered by understanding your legal, medical and ethical rights. Know the true risks and benefits of taking the experimental Covid-19 vaccines.

-Covid-19 injections are experimental therapies being deployed under emergency use authorisation (EUA).
-They are not fully approved by any regulatory body and have not undergone the complete review process required for full approval.
+- Covid-19 vaccines are experimental gene-based therapeutics, marketed under Emergency Use Authorisation (EUA).
+They are not fully approved by any regulatory body and haven’t undergone the complete review process needed for full approval.

-Bodily autonomy is the right to make decisions pertaining to one’s body and health.
+- Bodily autonomy is the right to make decisions pertaining to your body and health.

-These rights must be upheld under any circumstances.
-Several medical and ethical conventions attest to the sanctity of these rights.
+- These rights must be upheld under all circumstances.
+Many official medical and ethical pacts attest to the sanctity of these rights.

 Declaration of Helsinki – Ethical principles for medical research involving human subjects – World Medical Association, 2013

 Universal Declaration on Bioethics and Human Rights

 The Siracusa Principles on the Limitation and Derogation Provisions in the International Covenant on Civil and Political Rights – American Association for the International Commission of Jurists, 1985

 World Medical Association Declaration of Geneva – World Medical Association, 2017

 International Covenant on Civil and Political Rights – Australian Government, 1966

 European Union Charter of Fundamental Rights – European Union Agency for Fundamental Rights, 2001